 Forex Price Action Scalping by Bob Volman

-The book (of quality) most akin to this book is Brooks’s Trading Price Action Trends: Technical Analysis of Price Charts Bar by Bar for the Serious Trader (Wiley Trading).
+The book (of quality) most similar to this book is Brooks’s Trading Price Action Trends: Technical Analysis of Price Charts Bar by Bar for the Serious Trader (Wiley Trading).
 This is also something that has been picked up by many customers since that book is also cross-listed on amazon for its similarity.
 Some similarities and differences:

 - Brooks uses five minutes charts and the current book uses 70 tick charts (which works out to quite close to 1 minute chart).